maxknerrich/maxknerrich/README.md

 - :briefcase: Founder [mytamedia](https://www.myta.media), a Digital Agency

 ### :adult: About me
-I like to create things and be createive, thats why I am a Frontend Developer by day and an UI & Branddesigner at Night.
+I like to create things and be creative, thats why I am a Frontend Developer by day and an UI & Branddesigner at Night.
 Alwayse exploring new projects and improving my skills, currently mostly in JavaScript and WebTech.

 ### 📫 You can reach me under `maxknerrich at myta.media`